 THE COMMISSION DOES NOT MAKE LEGAL REFERRALS NOR PROVIDE LEGAL ADVICE.

-- 86% of the civil legal aid needs of the poor—domestic violence, divorce, child custody, housing, consumer protection, employment, benefits, health—go unmet.
+- A staggering 80% of all the civil legal needs of the poor go unmet each year.
+Civil legal needs include legal representation in the areas of domestic violence, divorce, child custody, housing, consumer protection, employment, veterans’ benefits, and health.

-- There is only one legal aid attorney for every 11,000 low-income people.
-In contrast, there is one private attorney for every 362 North Carolinians.
+- 71% of low-income families will experience at least one civil legal issue a year.
+There is only one legal aid attorney for every 11,000 North Carolinians eligible for legal services.
+In contrast, there is one private lawyer for every 362 North Carolina residents.

 - There were more than 2.2 million North Carolinians eligible for the services of legal aid providers in 2016.

 What these statistics mean is that there are many people eligible for legal assistance, but few providers of those legal services.
 This is an important issue as civil legal matters can impact basic human needs, such as housing and health insurance, and the availability of legal representation or advice can be the difference between being homeless and having shelter or being able to get the necessary medical care.
 In 2016 alone legal aid providers across the state generated $52,122,184 in economic impact.